 UAS Services: refers to establishment of connectivity for a UAS for communication with USS, for C2, for remote identification, and for UAV location and tracking.

+USS communication: the user plane data for UAS Services other than C2 communication between UAV and USS, e.g. for remote identification, UAV location and tracking, etc.

 UUAA Autorization Payload: Contains application layer information exchanged between the UAS and the USS and that is transparent to the 3GPP System.

 UUAA Aviation Payload: Contains application layer information exchanged between the UAS and the USS and that is transparent to the 3GPP System